To main content

 Visit Stockholm

-Around the Nobel Week, the cultural event Nobel Week Lights light festival takes place.
+Around the Nobel Week, the cultural event Nobel Week Lights Light Festival takes place.
 During the festival several places and buildings in central Stockholm are illuminated by dazzling light installations, celebrating scientific advances and past Nobel Prize winners.
 You can read more about where you'll find these installations on Nobel Week Light's webpage.

 There are several places in Stockholm with a more concrete connection to the prize as well as Alfred Nobel.
-In the southern suburb of Aspudden you'll find café Winterviken, located in Nobel's old workshop and factory.
+In the southern suburb of Aspudden, you'll find café Winterviken, located in Nobel's old workshop and factory.
 And restaurant Den Gyldene Freden in Gamla Stan has been a meeting place for the Swedish Academy for over 100 years.
-Speaking of Nobel cuisine Stadshuskällaren, the restaurant at Stockholm City Hall, offer dinners the chance to experience any past Nobel banquet that has been served.
+Speaking of Nobel cuisine Stadshuskällaren, the restaurant at Stockholm City Hall, offers dinners the chance to experience any past Nobel banquet that has been served.
 The only caveats are that guests must be in a party of at least 10, and book the dinner at least one week in advance.
 Further, several chefs responsible for the banquets run restaurants in Stockholm.
 Find their restaurants with our guide on Nobel cuisine.

 Wait a minute... two Nobel weeks?